"I'm not leaving your side, Sasuke-kun. You need me; you said so yourself. So stop telling me to go away."

 She was seventeen years old, not too pretty, but she wasn't ugly, either.
-She was already in her third year of high school; in only a few months, she'd be graduating.
+She was already in her fourth year of high school; in only a few months, she'd be graduating.
 But it wasn't something she was crazy about.
 After all, nobody would be there to celebrate with her.
 She'd probably be the only girl who wouldn't be invited to an after-the-ceremony party.

 It wasn't that she minded that much.
 She'd never really liked parties and being in a crowded room made her nervous.

 The only person she ever talked to wasn't someone she would call her friend.
 Sure, he said hello, and sometimes he would even talk to her, but other than that, she rarely saw him, even though she'd known him since they were first years in junior high; almost six years.
 She still felt like a stranger.
 He was always surrounded by his "friends", the ones he never talked to; she never saw him by himself.
 And, truthfully, she didn't feel confident enough to talk to him whenever he wasn't alone.
 Maybe he already knew that; he never once made her talk in front of all those people.
 She was grateful for that; she really respected him because of it.

 Even though he had a secret nobody would have imagined.

 She never meant to find out about it.
 What really surprised her, more than anything, was the calmness she'd felt when she saw it happen.
 She should have been afraid.
 He could have killed her if he knew.

 Yet, strangely, it only made her want to stay by his side; protect him.

 A blood-sucking creature that fed on human blood.
 A creature only found in legends.